lukecav/awesome-wp-speed-up/README.md

 * [Pingdom](https://tools.pingdom.com/) - Enter a URL to test the load time of that page, analyze it and find bottlenecks.

 ## NGNIX Configs
-* [Browser caching rules for NGNIX and expire headers](https://gist.github.com/lukecav/ed29bd779ccb2f8a46fc8b30ed48c141) - Browser caching rules for NGNIX and expire headers being set.
+* [Browser caching rules for NGNIX and expire headers](https://gist.github.com/matthewjackowski/062be03b41a68edbadfc) - Browser caching rules for NGNIX and expire headers being set.

-* [Enabling Gzip compression in NGNIX](https://gist.github.com/lukecav/a8e63b732e2cfd0008c6f82d4a3191fe) - Enabling Gzip compression in NGNIX.
+## Varnish Configs
+* [Varnish 4 vcl for WordPress](https://gist.github.com/lukecav/ed29bd779ccb2f8a46fc8b30ed48c141) - Varnish 4 VCL configuration for WordPress.
+Also allows purging.
+* [Install + Configure Varnish 3 Cache with nginx for WooCommerce Speed](https://guides.wp-bullet.com/install-configure-varnish-3-cache-nginx-woocommerce-speed/) - Varnish is one of the best WooCommerce caching solutions I have tried.
+I’ve managed to get WooCommerce shop load times under 1 second.

 ## Further Reading
 * [WordPress Performance – Breaking It Down by HTTP Requests](https://www.keycdn.com/blog/wordpress-performance/) - WordPress can be a tricky beast as they say when it comes to web performance.
 Especially if you are comparing it against others running static sites.